Can I Use Car Speakers For Home Audio?

 To be quite frank, neither was I, but at least I had a definitive answer finally.

-What about a car subwoofer for home audio?
-Ehh..still no. I mean it was a cool experiment to see if it would even work to begin with, and it did; however the audio was something I could never be a fan of.
+I mean it was an interesting experiment though to see if it would even work to begin with, and it did; however the audio was something I wasn’t a fan of.

-Yeah that’s common sense of course, 😝 but sometimes it takes weird little tests like these to find out something new.
+Yeah it’s common sense of course, but sometimes it takes unusual little tests like these to find out something new.
 Hopefully that helps.